Retire Before Dad

 These reports are typically about long-term trends that align with favorite stock picks.
 They are often the answer to the “clickbait” advertising you see on the internet and social media.

-Below is a sample of the research reports that were available during my subscriber period.
+Below is a sample of the research reports that are available during my subscriber period.

-What is the Cost of Motley Fool Stock Advisor?
+Motley Fool Stock Advisor Cost?
 Is it Worth it?

 Price is what you pay.
 Value is what you get. – Warren Buffett

-The one-year cost of the Motley Fool Stock Advisor service is regularly price is $199.
-But if you sign up today through links on this page, you pay just $99 for the year.
+But if you sign up today through links on this page, you pay just $99 for the first year.

 The value you get from the newsletter is higher as the value of your portfolio increases.

-Investors with $5,000-$10,000 or more to invest should be able to earn enough to cover the cost of their premium service every year if future performance is similar to historical returns.
+Investors with $5,000-$10,000 or more to invest should earn enough to cover the cost of their premium service every year if future performance is similar to historical returns.

-Therefore, I do believe the service is worth it.
-I use it myself.
+Therefore, I believe the service is worth it.
+I pay for it every year myself.

 As you know, Motley Fool has several premium subscription services.
 Another popular subscription service is Motley Fool Rule Breakers.

 Stock Advisor operates based on the seven principles listed above.
-Tom Gardener and his team provide new or reiterated stocks picks to subscribers each month.
+Tom Gardener and his team provide new or reiterated stock picks to subscribers each month.
 Each brings unique stock selections to the service.

 Stock Advisor has a more open-ended approach, selecting a wide range of stocks for its subscribers.